quasarframework/quasar-framework.org/source/components/lists-and-list-items.md

 Below is a list of Quasar components that you can use to define lists and list items:
 * QList (encapsulating QItems and all other List related components)
 * QListHeader (header of a section in QList)
-* QItemDelimiter (external Item delimiter/separator)
+* QItemSeparator (external Item separator/separator)
 * QItem (encapsulating everything an Item contains)
 * QItemSide (left or right side)
 * QItemMain (for main content of an Item)